Azure/mec-app-solution-accelerator/README.md

 Example MEC (Multi-Access Edge Compute) reference application, powered by Microsoft, based on a microservices architecture and Docker containers running at the Edge (Kubernetes cluster at Edge compute).

-Typical deployment would be at the Edge and using a wireless 5G network to connect the devices, cameras, etc. to the application's services.
+A typical deployment of this application/services would be performed at the Edge, and using a wireless 5G network to connect the devices, cameras, etc. to the application's services.

 ## Getting Started